freignat91/agrid/README.md

 - [pathname]: full pathname of the file to remove on the cluster
 - <-r>: to remove a folder recursively
 - <--user userName:token>: to store on the usee file space, token is given at user creation
+- <--version nn> remove a specific version of the file, default: remove all the versions

 ### list the cluster nodes